rnx2024/Real-time-Dashboard-Python-Dash-/README.md

 This project is a collection of real-time Python Dashboards using the dash, plotly, pandas, boto3, googlecloud-bigquery, sqlalchemy packages.

 It provides Dash app codes on how to integrate Python with different data sources: local CSV file, from a database, and cloud clients such as BigQuery and AWS S3.
-This incluedes:
+This includes:

 - environment setup (modules and packages to be used)
 - how to connect to data source